 There is no need to book for the Wednesday @10 service.

 - When you arrive you will be checked off the list of people who have been allocated places and will be told where your seats are.
 We have to allocate specific seats to ensure that social distancing is maintained.

 - As this will take some time, please try to arrive up to 15 minutes before the service starts.
 You may have to queue to get in.
-There will be tape on the floor indicating where you should stand so that social distancing is maintained.
+Please observe social distancing.

 - You will be required to sanitise your hands on the way in to (and when leaving) church.